shubhamshri25/WeatherApp-2024/README.md

 # Weather Application

 ## Overview
 This is a weather application built using React and the Open Weather API.
-It provides current weather information based on user input (city name or zip code) or their present location .
+It provides current weather information based on user input (city name or zip code) or their present location by clicking on the current location icon.
 The app also includes a dark mode and light mode toggle.

 ## Features
 - Search weather by city name or zip code